bolazeal/shame-fire/README.md

     *   `NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET`
     *   `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`
     *   `NEXT_PUBLIC_FIREBASE_APP_ID`
-6. Save your changes.

 ### Step 3: Add Your Google AI API Key

 For AI features like content summarization and moderation to work, you must also provide a Google AI API Key.

 1. If you don't have one, get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-2. Go back to your **App Hosting backend settings** where you added the Firebase variables.
+2. Go back to your **Netlify environment variables** section.
-3. Click **Edit** in the **Environment variables** section.
-4. Add the following variable:
+3. Add the following variable:
     *   **Variable Name:** `GOOGLE_API_KEY`
     *   **Value:** *Paste your API key here*
-5. Save your changes.
+4. Save your changes.

-After adding all these variables and setting `NEXT_PUBLIC_ENABLE_FIREBASE` to `true`, redeploy your application.
+After adding all these variables and setting `NEXT_PUBLIC_ENABLE_FIREBASE` to `true`, redeploy your application in Netlify.
 It will now connect to your live Firebase backend and enable all AI features.